lynnfaraday/aresmush.com/tutorials/code/add-web/index.md

 ## What We'll Cover

-In this tutorial, we'll add character goals to the web portal.
+This tutorial shows you how to add a custom character field to the game.
+In our case, we're going to add the web portal side of the [Goals command](/tutorials/code/add-cmd) we added in a previous tutorial.

 ## What You'll Need